 Phase 1: Is the treatment safe?

-Researchers start by testing a new treatment in 20 to 100 healthy volunteers to understand whether it is safe at low doses.
-Researchers also study how the treatment interacts with the body to determine which dose is the safest and most effective.
+Researchers start by testing a new treatment on a small number volunteers to understand whether it is safe at low doses.

-In Phase 1, researchers will also try to find the best possible ways to administer the treatment to patients while reducing potential risks.
-It is crucial for researchers to identify any side effects at this point before the clinical trial moves on to Phase 2.
+In Phase 1 of a study, researchers may also try to find possible ways to administer a new drug or therapy to patients while reducing potential risks.
+Researchers also work to identify any side effects at this point before the study moves on to Phase 2.

 Phase 2: Does the treatment work?
 Are there any side effects?

-The safety data researchers obtain from Phase 2 of the clinical trial also helps in designing Phase 3.
-This data also helps to guide researchers in how they make decisions regarding treatment dosage, sample collection, or even the types of research tools used during the clinical trial.
-Researchers must be using the proper methods to collect samples and obtain data.
+The data researchers obtain from Phase 2 of a clinical trial may also help in designing Phase 3.
+This data also helps to guide researchers in how they make decisions regarding dosage for the new drug or therapy.
 All of this impacts how the treatment will affect patients.

 Phase 3: Is the treatment better than what is currently available?

-As you may have noticed, the numbers of participants increase as a new treatment progresses along with the clinical trial from one phase to the next.
-Phase 3 involves anywhere from 300 to 3,000 patient volunteers living with the neurological condition for which the treatment was developed.
+As you may have noticed, the number of participants typically increases with each stage of a clinical trial.
+Phase 3 of a study may involve anywhere from a few hundred to thousands of patient volunteers living with the neurological condition for which the treatment was developed.

 Phase 4: Is there anything else to learn about this treatment?

-Phase 4 includes Food and Drug Administration (FDA) review and further testing.
-The FDA approves a drug for further testing in this phase when the treatment has satisfied all the criteria required to progress from Phases 1 to 3.
-At this level, the treatment is now considered safe, effective, and beneficial to patients.
+Phase 4 studies are conducted after the new drug or therapy has been approved by the U.S. Food and Drug Administration (FDA).
+At this stage, the FDA may approve further testing to address additional indications for the drug or therapy, or the FDA may require additional research on long term patient safety and tolerability.
+The FDA approves a drug for further testing in this phase only when the treatment has satisfied all the criteria required to progress from Phases 1 to 3.

 Talking To Your Doctor About Clinical Trials

-Beyond the benefits to your personal health, your participation in clinical trials is important in developing new treatments that help others.
+Beyond the potential benefit of a new treatment option, your participation in clinical trials may assist in developing new treatments that help others.
 Unfortunately, while hundreds of neurological clinical trials are active at a given time, most struggle to find volunteer participants.